The-going/evlproject/content/core/benchmarks/_index.md

 minimum, maximum and average latency values observed over the last 1Hz period.
 Here again, the 1Hz display loop you can observe while [latmus]({{< relref "core/testing.md#latmus-program" >}}) is running is synchronized on the receipt of such summary.
-The execution flow just described can be summarized as follows:
+The following figure illustrates this execution flow:

 ![Alt text](/images/gpio-response-test.png "Response time to GPIO events")